 135, 2017-11, Concerning the heavy-handed use of symbols., oil on linen, 60 x 90″ (148 x 228cm) (detail, 2)

 This is nominally only a criticism of the unwarranted casualness with which anyone may invoke symbols to avoid any particular intellectual heavy lifting.
-My protagonist, possibly a gnostic hylic Galatea of sorts, wields the entire corpus of western culture in a burning heap, as if to fling it at the viewer.
-More obscurely, the scenario may recall to one’s mind Aristotle’s Four Causes.
-Mere materiality is not enough, we are nothing if not purposeful, and art must have a purpose, because for a conscious sentient being any action or inaction is an ethical expression.
-Ideas or formal essences themselves must not be reduced to mere materiality— to believe otherwise is to reject Life.
+My protagonist, possibly a gnostic hylic Galatea of sorts, wields the corpus of western culture in a burning heap, as if to fling it right back at the viewer.
+More obscurely, the scenario may recall to one’s mind Aristotle’s Four Causes: materiality is not enough, we are nothing if not purposeful, and art is an ethical expression.